ChimUng/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Currently, I'm a third year college student at USG majoring in software engineering
+is intended to be used for a short summary. --> Currently, I'm a third year college student at SGU majoring in software engineering

 ## Experience